• Home

 • 21-25 km/h over the limit: €100 outside the city, €115 inside the city, 1 point.

-• 26-30 km/h over the limit: €150 outside the city, €180 inside the city, 1 point, 1 month driving ban.
+• 26-30 km/h over the limit: €150 outside the city, €180 inside the city, 1 point.
+A 1-month driving ban can apply for repeat offenders.

-• 31-40 km/h over the limit: €200 outside the city, €260 inside the city, 1 point, 1 month driving ban.
+• 31-40 km/h over the limit: €200 outside the city, 1 point; €260 inside the city, 2 points and 1 month driving ban.
+Outside the city, a 1-month driving ban can apply for repeat offenders.

 • 41-50 km/h over the limit: €320 outside the city, €400 inside the city, 2 points, 1 month driving ban.

-• 51-60 km/h over the limit: €480 outside the city, €560 inside the city, 2 points, 2 month driving ban.
+• 51-60 km/h over the limit: €480 outside the city, €560 inside the city, 2 points.
+The driving ban is 1 month outside the city and 2 months inside the city.

-• 61-70 km/h over the limit: €600 outside the city, €700 inside the city, 2 points, 2 month driving ban.
+• 61-70 km/h over the limit: €600 outside the city, €700 inside the city, 2 points.
+The driving ban is 2 months outside the city and 3 months inside the city.

 • Over 70 km/h over the limit: €700 outside the city, €800 inside the city, 2 points, 3 month driving ban.